 B. ABILITY OF JAFFEE FAMILY TO RETAIN VOTING CONTROL WHILE SELLING A SUBSTANTIAL PORTION OF THEIR EQUITY.
-The Amendment would permit the Jaffee Family to sell a substantial portion (possibly as much as 50%) of their current equity in the Company (i.e., the Class A Common Stock received by the Jaffee Family pursuant to the Special Stock Dividend if it is declared and paid)
+The Amendment would permit the Jaffee Family to sell a substantial portion (possibly as much as 50%) of their current equity in the Company (i.e., the Class A Common Stock received by the Jaffee Family pursuant to the Special Stock Dividend if it is declared and paid) without at all diluting their current voting control.

-control.
 The Richard Jaffee Family has indicated it has no intention under present circumstances to sell any of its present equity position in the Company.